wizd3/Twittizzle/README.md

 - [x] User can log out.
 (1pt)
 - [x] User stays logged in across restarts.
 (1pt)
 - [ ] User can view tweets with the user profile picture, username, and tweet text.
 (6pts)
+      Note: there is an error when using the api to retrieve the tweets.
+The error is related to the accessibility of my developer account.
+However, this feature is implemented programmatically, so it should work by using different key token.

 The following **bonus** features are implemented: